simonklee/godis/readme.md

     $ make

-Run the program with.
+Run the program with `$ ./string`.

-    $ ./string

 Output should look something like this.

     GET foo: bar